hrfm/gulp-mdpick/README.md

     `into` has nothing to do with output file name and directory.
     If you want to overwrite `into` file.
     You have to set filename with `out` option and directory with `gulp.dest`.

+## writeFileName
+Type : `boolean` or `string`

+default `true`

+If set as string.
+Write `options.writeFileName + filename`.

+## independently
+Type : `boolean`

+default `false`

+If set true. mdpick will not change src files.
+Simply write markdown file to `options.out`.

+If you would like to pipe another tasks (concat, uglify, etc..) after mdpick.
+You can do with using this option.

+## verbose
+Type : `boolean`

+default `false`

+If set true.
+You can see advanced logs.
+This option is for debug mainly.